This article discusses five countries for expats that are better than New Zealand.

 For those with weaker passports or simply wishing to trade theirs in, you’ll be delighted to hear that Mauritius also offers a great passport.
 In fact, it is the second most powerful passport in Africa, with visa-free travel to 136 countries.

 Owing to its independence and remote location, Mauritius managed to create great relations with otherwise geopolitical rivals.
 As opposed to other countries forced to pick a team, Mauritius has easy access to a wide variety of countries, including Europe, China, Russia, and others.

 So, if you like the idea of being part of a country that gets along well with most of the world while also offering tax benefits and a great living environment, then Mauritius may be right for you.

 4 – Uruguay

-“The Switzerland of South America” – as some like to call it given its overall stability and highly reputable banking sector – is often overlooked, but worthy of consideration.
+“The Switzerland of South America” – as some like to call it, given its overall stability and highly reputable banking sector – is often overlooked but worthy of consideration.

 Its location allows you to enjoy a relatively peaceful environment without going too far off-grid – after all, Buenos Aires is just around the corner.

-To top it all off, Uruguay has many beautiful cities and quiet countrysides where you could settle down.
+To top it all off, Uruguay has many beautiful cities and quiet countryside where you could settle down.
 And though it may not be the most exciting place in the world, it is nevertheless in close proximity to at least a few emerging economies showing potential in the region.
-For example, Colombia is a quick plane ride away and could provide some interesting nearby investment opportunities.
+For example, Colombia is a quick plane ride away and could provide interesting nearby investment opportunities.

-When considering different countries for expats, Uruguay may be a better option over New Zealand for high-net-worth individuals who are looking to preserve capital and maintain liquidity.
+When considering different countries for expats, Uruguay may be a better option than New Zealand for high-net-worth individuals who are looking to preserve capital and maintain liquidity.
 Overall, this South American oasis is a fairly inexpensive, hassle-free option when developing an offshore plan.

 5 – Singapore